initialcontext/esurient/README.md

 Written in Scala, the user can define a driver class extending `com.ereisman.esurient.EsurientTask` and define a single `execute` method taking a `EsurientTask.Context` object as its argument.

 There are no keys and values to deal with, no mandatory sort, shuffle, or reduce stages.
-Task heartbeats are handled for you by default so you can focus on _getting stuff done_.
-Your tasks get to piggyback on Hadoop's own fault-tolerance mechanisms.
+Task's progress heartbeats can be handled manually by the user's task or automatically without danger of zombie processes holding cluster slots.
+Your tasks get to piggyback on Hadoop's own fault-tolerance mechanisms: failed tasks will be rerun on an individual level several times before the whole job is ruled a fail by Hadoop.

-The EsurientTask.Context object provides runtime access to low-level Hadoop plumbing API's _and_ the job's Hadoop Configuration which is injected with user-defined job properties by Esurient at runtime.
+The `EsurientTask.Context` object provides runtime access to low-level Hadoop plumbing API's _and_ the job's Hadoop Configuration which is injected with user-defined job properties by Esurient at runtime.
 A _unique task ID_ is also injected so the user can deterministically assign work to each or any task in the job.
 Since Esurient assigns monotonically increasing integer task ID's, partitioning tasks into work groups is easy.

 See the code in the `examples` package for more ideas.
-In conclusion, Esurient is ideal for users who need to do distributed computing that isn't a natural fit for MapReduce.
+Esurient is ideal for users who need to do distributed computing that isn't a natural fit for MapReduce.
 Some examples:

 * Node-local or HDFS filesystem chores in a distribtued way
 * Database snapshots or other ETL (See Esurient example jobs and 'etl' package)